Show your support for new laws

 We live in a truly special country.
-About 10% of all the world’s plants & species are found in Australia & much of our stunning wildlife is found nowhere else on Earth.
 But vested interests are riding roughshod over communities to damage our environment & health.
-They are taking advantage of weak laws, overseen by captured governments, to trash our oceans, forests, wildlife & climate.
+They're taking advantage of weak laws to trash our oceans, forests, wildlife & climate.

 Together we can change this and give power back to communities.
-The federal election provides a big opportunity to secure strong new national nature laws that work and an independent watchdog to enforce the laws.
+It's time to secure strong new national nature laws that work and an independent watchdog to enforce the laws.

 Vested interests are destroying nature

 At the heart of the problem is this: our national environment laws are not currently working to protect the environment.

 They are there to help big corporations get developments approved.
 They don’t even mention or deal with the escalating problem of climate change.
 Almost all projects (99.7%) assessed by the Federal Government get rubber-stamped, with just 2% knocked back by the courts.

 Nothing is off-limits for destruction.
 Old-growth forests are being bulldozed and logged.
 Oil drilling threatens the pristine waters of the Great Australian Bight.
 Projects that clear the habitats of critically-endangered wildlife are rubber-stamped and species are going extinct with no-one taking action to stop it.
 Vital water catchments are being mined and drained by big businesses with communities powerless to protect their environment.

 Australia’s forests, waterways and wildlife are now in crisis—and once they’re gone, they're gone forever.
 Consider these facts:

 - Deforestation rates in Australia are now up there with the destruction of the Amazon which kills wildlife and impacts air and water quality in all communities.